bcbio/bcbio-nextgen/docs/contents/cloud.rst

     resources:
       default: {cores: 2, memory: 3G, jvm_opts: [-Xms750m, -Xmx3000m]}

+Then create a sample input CSV and template YAML file for :ref:`automated-sample-config`.
+The first column of the CSV file should contain references to your input files (``your_file.bam`` or ``your_file_R1.fastq.gz;your_file_R2.fastq.gz``), which avoids needing to specify the inputs on the command line.

 Generate a Common Workflow Language representation::

    bcbio_vm.py template --systemconfig bcbio_system-gcp.yaml ${TEMPLATE}-template.yaml $PNAME.csv